 Thank you, Phyllis: mystery solved!!

-Campbell Carriage Factory Celebration — Middle Sackville Baptist Church/Campbell Carriage Factory: April 30, 2001
+Campbell Carriage Factory Celebration — Middle Sackville Baptist Church and Campbell Carriage Factory: April 30, 2001

 - 7:00 pm — Campbell Carriage Factory: unveiling of provincial historic plaque and open house for visitors.
 The Campbell Carriage Factory is one of only two properties in Sackville to have been designated as a Provincial Heritage Site so come join our MLA Peter Mesheau, folks from the Heritage Branch in Fredericton, and other dignitaries for this special occasion.